 - PIN scrambling option

-- LTE-only mode to reduce cellular radio attack surface by disabling enormous amounts of legacy code
+- LTE-only mode to reduce cellular radio attack surface by disabling enormous amounts of both legacy code (2G, 3G) and bleeding edge code (5G)

 - Per-connection MAC randomization option (enabled by default) as a more private option than the standard persistent per-network random MAC.